Ace Combat has several, some enemy-provoked, some played-provoked:

 Pokemon Mystery Dungeon Explorers Of Time/Darkness/Sky has a rather (in)famous one.
 The game starts off with you mysteriously becoming a Pokémon and deciding to help your new friends rescue other Pokémon and arrest small-time crocks.
 And then you find out that the God Of Time is going insane, you're from the future, one of the criminals you're trying to arrest is your former partner back when you were human...Oh, and an unspeakable evil wants to KILL you so that he can plunge the world into eternal darkness.

 Persona 4 Arena.
-While this is mostly based on speculation, if it proves to be true, then in the end, it turns out that Nyarlathotep is back after being sealed by Tatsuya & co. in Eternal Punishment... and he was ALSO behind Nyx, Erebus AND Izanami from the previous games.
+While this is mostly based on speculation, if it proves to be true, then in the end, it turns out that Nyarlathotep is back after being sealed by Tatsuya and company in Persona 2: Eternal Punishment… and that he was also behind Nyx, Erebus, and Izanami from the previous games.

 The first (and therefore, most prominent) is "To Ascend", the final quest of chapter 3.
 Up until that point, the story reads like a fairly typical Heroic Fantasy adventure story, with a few hints of a greater, overarching plot and only a few very serious moments.
 You'll probably think that it'll maintain the fairly carefree, happy-go-lucky vibe the heroes have going on.
 Well, at least, until Metzinogets thrown off the Faithall Tower, you fight your first boss fight with a human character (who dies bloodily), and the entire mess ends in a giant Downer Ending revealing that the characters were Unwitting Pawns the whole chapter and their efforts were meaningless.
 It's also immediately followed by interlude 3, which is filled to the brim with Tear Jerker.